ministryofjustice/security-guidance/docs/password-managers.md

 The NCSC is [very clear](https://www.ncsc.gov.uk/blog-post/what-does-ncsc-think-password-managers):

--   “Should I use a password manager?
+-   "Should I use a password manager?
 Yes.
-Password managers are a good thing.”
+Password managers are a good thing."

 This is helpful for us in the MoJ, as much of our IT Policy and guidance derives from NCSC best practices.